peterhartree/notes/src/people/nick-bostrom.md

 # Nick Bostrom
 Bostrom convinced me that reducing catastrophic and existential risks should be among our top global priorities.
 His thoughts on this are best introduced in [The Vulnerable World Hypothesis](https://nickbostrom.com/papers/vulnerable.pdf).
-Here’s an abstract from the abstract:
+Here’s an extract from the abstract:

 > Scientific and technological progress might change people’s capabilities or incentives in ways that would destabilize civilization.
 For example, advances in DIY biohacking tools might make it easy for anybody with basic training in biology to kill millions; novel military technologies could trigger arms races in which whoever strikes first has a decisive advantage; or some economically advantageous process may be invented that produces disastrous negative global externalities that are hard to regulate.
-This paper introduces the concept of a vulnerable world: roughly, one in which there is some level of technological development at which civilization almost certainly gets devastated by default, i.e. unless it has exited the ‘semi-anarchic default condition’.
+This paper introduces the concept of a vulnerable world: roughly, one in which there is some level of technological development at which civilization almost certainly gets devastated by default.

 The paper begins:

 > One way of looking at human creativity is as a process of pulling balls out of a giant urn.
 The balls represent possible ideas, discoveries, technological inventions.
 Over the course of history, we have extracted a great many balls – mostly white (beneﬁcial) but also various shades of gray (moderately harmful ones and mixed blessings).
 The cumulative effect on the human condition has so far been overwhelmingly positive, and may be much better still in the future (Bostrom, 2008).
 The global population has grown about three orders of magnitude over the last ten thousand years, and in the last two centuries per capita income, standards of living, and life expectancy have also risen.
 What we haven’t extracted, so far, is a black ball: a technology that invariably or by default destroys the civilization that invents it.
 The reason is not that we have been particularly careful or wise in our technology policy.
 We have just been lucky.

-Bostrom has also originated or developed remarkably many other ideas that seem important, such as transhumanism, information hazards, the unilateralist curse and the parliamentary approach to moral uncertainty.
+Bostrom has also originated or developed many other ideas that seem important, such as transhumanism, the reversal test, information hazards, the unilateralist curse and the parliamentary approach to moral uncertainty.

 On his website, he articulates a thought that has troubled me since my mid-teens: